Getting Married at St Nicholas’ Church

 WHAT PREPARATION WILL WE HAVE?

 Your banns will be read on three Sundays at the main morning service at Nicholas’ or St Mary’s, as appropriate.
-We will let you know the dates of the readings.
+When you book your wedding, we will let you know when the banns will be read.
 We ask you to make sure that you come to church on at least one occasion when your banns are being read, so that you have the pleasure of hearing them and know that they have been done.
 When you come to church for this, please make yourself known to one of the wardens or clergy.
 Remember that you may also have to arrange to have banns read in other churches if you do not live in the parish, and you will need to provide us with the banns certificate a month before the wedding.

 We will then arrange for an interview to talk about the service, and a rehearsal.
 If you want to discuss your wedding at any time before this date, please come to the Centre on a Thursday.